Blackberry Lemon Poppy Seed Muffins

 Instructions

-3. In a large bowl using a handheld or stand mixer fitted with a paddle attachment, beat the butter, sugar, and brown sugar together on high speed until smooth and creamy, about 2 minutes.
-Scrape down the sides and bottom of the bowl as needed.
-Add the eggs, sour cream, vanilla extract, lemon zest, and lemon juice.
-Beat on medium speed for 1 minute, then turn up to high speed and beat until combined.
-Scrape down the sides and bottom of the bowl as needed.
-Mixture may look a little chunky and curded; that’s ok.
+3. Using a handheld or stand mixer fitted with a paddle attachment, beat the butter, granulated sugar, and brown sugar together on medium-high speed until smooth and creamy, about 3 minutes.
+(Here’s a helpful tutorial if you need guidance on how to cream butter and sugar.)
+Add the sour cream, eggs, lemon zest, and vanilla extract, and beat on medium speed until combined.
+The mixture will look curdled; that’s OK.

-5. Spoon the batter evenly into each cup or liner, filling each all the way to the top.
-Bake the muffins for 5 minutes at 425°F (218°C), then, keeping the muffins in the oven, reduce the oven temperature to 350°F (177°C).
-Bake for an additional 15–18 minutes or until a toothpick inserted in the center comes out clean.
-The total time these muffins take in the oven is about 22–23 minutes, give or take.
+6. Bake the muffins for 5 minutes at 425°F (218°C), then, keeping the muffins in the oven, reduce the oven temperature to 350°F (177°C).
+Bake for an additional 16–18 minutes or until a toothpick inserted in the center comes out clean.
+The total time these muffins take in the oven is about 21–23 minutes.
 Allow the muffins to cool for 5 minutes in the muffin pan, then transfer to a wire rack to continue cooling.

 Notes

-2. Special Tools (affiliate links): 12-count Muffin Pan | Muffin Liners | Glass Mixing Bowl | Electric Mixer (Handheld or Stand) | Cooling Rack | Whisk
+2. Special Tools (affiliate links): 12-count Muffin Pan | Muffin Liners | Citrus Zester | Citrus Juicer | Glass Mixing Bowls | Whisk | Electric Mixer (Handheld or Stand) | Cooling Rack

-4. Why is everything at room temperature?
+6. Why is everything at room temperature?
 All refrigerated items should be at room temperature so the batter mixes together easily and evenly.

 sally mckenney headshot purple shirt.